carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200316.md

 18. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
 19. Monitored for issues after rollout of Forms, iPads, Activity Unit Names, Interactions object.
 Answered basic questions/clarifications from case management team as they arose.
 20. Monitored for issues after rollout of Service File structure and Activity Label.
 Answered basic questions/clarifications from case management team as they arose.
-21. Reviewed State of Database with BJ.
-22. Revised profiles for Program to create case records
-23. Continued to design UI for DHS codes for Types of Seizures.
+21. Continued to design UI for DHS codes for Types of Seizures.
 Designing UI for streamlined values and accurate responses, given ~40 values and multiple selection is possible.
-24. Refined paper version forms w Valentina. >> to another week.
+22. Refined paper version forms w Valentina. >> to another week.
-25. Addressed push/get integration errors between Forms and Case Record as they arose.   >> to another week.  ??any new??
+23. Addressed push/get integration errors between Forms and Case Record as they arose.   >> to another week.  ??any new??
-26. Continued to give refreshers to CMs on the initial intake steps. >> to another week.
+24. Continued to give refreshers to CMs on the initial intake steps. >> to another week.
-27. Any decision/plan made to redesign initial intake steps to be less dependent on the Process Builder and Flow Builder variables?  not sure if i could come up with a better solution, esp if some CMs aren’t doing initial intake steps at all.  >> to another week.
+25. Any decision/plan made to redesign initial intake steps to be less dependent on the Process Builder and Flow Builder variables?  not sure if i could come up with a better solution, esp if some CMs aren’t doing initial intake steps at all.  >> to another week.
-28.
+26.
-29. Had staff test revised Business Development structure in sandbox.  >> to another week
+27. Had staff test revised Business Development structure in sandbox.  >> to another week
-30. Small tweaks to Sandbox draft.
+28. Small tweaks to Sandbox draft.
-31. Need to contact SF about displaying child accounts, affiliated contacts, and record type prompt.   >> to another week.
+29. Need to contact SF about displaying child accounts, affiliated contacts, and record type prompt.   >> to another week.
-32.
+30.
-33. Startup Phase 2 of Status-Service structural redesign: Participation list.  >> to another week
+31. Startup Phase 2 of Status-Service structural redesign: Participation list.  >> to another week
-34. Troubleshooted a Create New Donation error >> to another week
+32. Troubleshooted a Create New Donation error? >> to another week
-35.
+33. again?
+Clarified which reports existed already for VP of Client Services and assisted some staff members with using filters.
-36. Continued basic UI improvements on Client Services objects: XXX Object.
+34. Continued basic UI improvements on Client Services objects: XXX Object.
 Reviewing default and required fields, scoping the cleanup necessary, preparing cleanup sheets, hiding/reordering sections and fields, clarifying tasks with case managers and other staff.  >> to another week
-37. Rolled out first version of Intake Summary Sheet. >> to another week
+35. Rolled out first version of Intake Summary Sheet. >> to another week
-38. Researched FormTitan options for in-between status for Intake Summary Sheet involving staffing signatures.
+36. Researched FormTitan options for in-between status for Intake Summary Sheet involving staffing signatures.
 Might need a version 2.
-39.
+37.
-40. for consistency when creating mailing lists.  revised values to show Do Not Contact / Solicit distinction.
+38. for consistency when creating mailing lists.  revised values to show Do Not Contact / Solicit distinction.
 Attempted to build process builder to replicate solicitation values from Contact to Accounts (but realized same issue with batch edit)  Need to research if this is a native SF function, possibly rebuild function.  >> to another week
-41. iPad login redirect issue.
+39. iPad login redirect issue.
 Reopen this case with SF Support to see if i can find a competent developer.
 To see if there is actual javascript code that can work around the login redirect screen  >> to another week.
-42. Reviewed concepts with case management team after observing incoming data patterns.  >> to another week
+40. Reviewed concepts with case management team after observing incoming data patterns.  >> to another week
-43. Observed a client intake conducted by case manager. >> to another week
+41. Observed a client intake conducted by case manager. >> to another week

 - - - -
 ### Quarterly Goals